NikolajAndersson/PEAQ/README.md

 This repo contains a Matlab version of the Perceptual Evaluation of Audio Quality algorithm.

 The idea was to isolate the algorithm and update the code so it can run in newer versions of Matlab.
+I am not maintaining the code and the code is provided as it is!

 The algorithm was originally implemented by Peter Kabal in 2002 and the Matlab code is fetched from [jorgehatcrrma](https://github.com/jorgehatccrma)'s [repo](https://github.com/jorgehatccrma/AudioMorphing).